If you work for a restaurant in the state of New Mexico, you’ve probably heard of something called the New Mexico food handlers permit.

-Who does NOT need a food handlers card in New Mexico?
+Who does NOT need a food handlers permit in New Mexico?

 For the complete list of state food handler exemptions – just click here.

-- Click on this link to select an ANSI-accredited online provider.
+- Select an ANSI approved course provider.
 We recommend all employees to ask the person in charge of the food establishment which training they prefer.